duyanghao/cluster-coredns-controller/README.md

 ![](docs/images/interaction.png)

-As `coredns` uses [Declarative Configuration](https://docs.konghq.com/2.0.x/db-less-and-declarative-config/#what-is-declarative-configuration), the `cluster-coredns-controller` will list all TKE clusters and modify the Corefile appropriately for dynamic cluster domains whenever it receives an event of cluster from kubernetes:
+As `coredns` uses [Declarative Configuration](https://docs.konghq.com/2.0.x/db-less-and-declarative-config/#what-is-declarative-configuration), the `cluster-coredns-controller` will list all TKE clusters and modify the Corefile and relevant Zonefile appropriately for dynamic cluster domains whenever it receives an event of cluster from kubernetes:

-* domain ADD: ADD Corefile Server Block with relevant zone
+* domain ADD: add relevant cluster zone item to the Zonefile and update the Corefile
-* domain DELETE: DELETE Corefile Server Block with relevant zone
+* domain DELETE: delete relevant cluster zone item from the Zonefile and update the Corefile
-* domain UPDATE: DELETE zone => ADD zone
+* domain UPDATE: update relevant cluster zone item in the Zonefile and update the Corefile

 `cluster-coredns-controller` makes coredns use [reload plugin](https://github.com/coredns/coredns/tree/master/plugin/reload) once per Server Block, which allows automatic reload of a changed Corefile.
 After these changes, coredns will reload the Corefile and validate it, and finally customers can have access to relevant TKE kuberentes services by ingress.